raki265-official-ai/MIT-SCRATCH-CODING/README.md

 # ⚙️Tools used
 💠scratch (https://scratch.mit.edu)
 # 🕹️how to run
-open scrach app to create (".sb3") file and upload file
+open scrach app to create and add features and objects and run the programme and save to folder ".sb3" file